The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin, and Wyoming.
 In essence, 44 of the 49 states that require car insurance will suspend your driver's license if you're caught without proof of insurance.

-You need not drive your vehicle to face the consequences of lapsed auto insurance.
+You don't need to drive your vehicle to face the consequences of lapsed auto insurance.
 Currently, 22 states electronically monitor whether registered vehicles are currently insured.
 If you’re caught with a registered-but-uninsured vehicle, you will be fined.

 If you’re caught driving without insurance, it will be up to the officer's discretion whether or not to tow your vehicle.
 Because car insurance is legally required, a police officer would be within their rights to tow your vehicle.
 In this case, you would face impound fees in addition to other penalties.

-Being involved in an at-fault crash without insurance is a very serious situation.
-If you get into an at-fault accident and you do not have insurance, you will most likely be sued for damages, ranging from few hundred bucks to hundreds of thousands of dollars, depending on the nature of the incident.
+Being involved in an at-fault crash as an uninsured motorist is a very serious situation that would likely result in you being designated as a high-risk driver in the eyes of an insurance company — even if it's your first offense.
+If you get into an at-fault accident and you do not have insurance, you will most likely be sued for bodily injury or property damage (sometimes both), ranging from few hundred bucks to hundreds of thousands of dollars, depending on the severity of the incident.

 This varies by state and situation.
 Some states have what’s called a “no pay, no play” law, limiting the compensation you can receive after a not-at-fault accident if you’re uninsured.
 In Louisiana, on the other hand, you will receive no compensation after an accident if you’re uninsured, regardless of fault.

 If fault is difficult to determine, having an insurance company your side is beneficial.
 A claims adjuster or representative will speak to the other insurance company on your behalf and pursue funds to restore your vehicle to its pre-accident condition.
-Without insurance, you are on your own after an accident.
+Without insurance, you are on your own after an accident and all the financial responsibility will fall on you.

-At the end of the day, the consequences for driving without proof of insurance will be more costly than purchasing state-minimum liability coverage.
+At the end of the day, the consequences of driving without proof of insurance and therefore not meeting insurance requirements will be more costly than purchasing state-minimum liability coverage.
 Below are cheap car insurance rates for minimum coverage.

-While these insurance premiums are just estimates and may considerably based on where you live, use the pricing as a starting point.
+While these insurance premiums are just estimates and may considerably change based on where you live, use this data as a starting point.
 The best way to find cheap insurance if you’re uninsured is to assess as many companies as possible.

 |Alaska||Passive monitoring||$500/license suspension|